hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 3 3 3 3 1 4 1 5
-Weapons/Armour: Thrall may be equipped with weapons and armour chosen from the Henchmen equipment list.
+Weapons/Armor: Thrall may be equipped with weapons and armor chosen from the Henchmen equipment list.
 Special Rules
 Assistant: The Thrall can be assigned to a Machinist or Journeymen to aid them in carrying and using the Jezzail